Cigarette brands and packets, mid-20th century UK

 My father taught me how to make bookmarks from the Players packets.
 Today, this may seem a rather trivial and pointless thing to do, but remember that in wartime designer bookmarks were not available and slips of paper too easily fell out of books.
 Anyway, making a bookmark was a novelty for a child.

-My father taught me how to make a bookmark from the Players packets by cutting round the outside of the life-belt and most of the way round the inside.
+We just had to cut round the outside of the life-belt picture and most of the way round its inside.
 This made a flap which slipped over a page and did not get knocked off or slip out.
 More recently I have made such bookmarks from cereal packs, which are made of the same thickness of card, but the pictures are nowhere near as pleasing and not really the best size.